 CHWD Focuses On Operational And Financial Efficiency

-- Includes approximately $1.5 million for the design and construction of the District’s seventh groundwater well.
+• Includes approximately $4.5 million for completing the construction of the District’s seventh groundwater well and $1.9 million for the design and construction of the District’s eighth groundwater well.

 Capital Improvement Program